Another prophet of affirmative action

 Kaplan’s article has been cited at least twice by the Supreme Court, including by Justice Powell in Regents of Univ. of Cal. v.
 Bakke (1978), the seminal opinion on the constitutionality of using race in college admissions.
 Unfortunately, the Supreme Court failed to heed Kaplan’s warning.

 I took two courses from Professor Kaplan at Stanford.
 He was one of the best professors at the law school in those days, and hands down the most entertaining.
-Indeed, Kaplan is probably the funniest person I’ve ever know.
+Indeed, Kaplan is probably the funniest person I’ve ever known.

 He was exceptionally quick.
 I would love to have seen Kaplan do those quicky debates on cable news.
 He probably would have taken the side he disagreed with — as he sometimes did — just to give his opponent half a chance.